 Content marketing is not one-and-done; it needs to become part of your weekly or monthly schedule of activities.
 This can sometimes feel like a task too big to bear for a lot of busy dentists.
 One way to make it easier is to crank out a significant amount of posts all at once.
 Spend an evening or Sunday morning with your laptop writing 5-10 posts that can be delivered over the next few months.
 Have another member of your team proof the content, add it to your blog page and send it out to your database on a weekly basis.

 It is a long-tail approach to lead generation.

 Content marketing is similar to SEO in that it is vital for success but can be hard to associate with new patients right away.
 It may take up to 12 months of educational and insightful content for a patient to realize that dental implants are right for them, but when that big case comes through your door, spending a few hours each month on content marketing will be 100% worth it.
 Don’t give up on content marketing if you don’t see immediate rises in new patient inquiries.
 It is a long-term approach to building brand awareness for your practice and establishing trust in your care.

-If you decide to pursue content marketing, it’s beneficial to distribute them across a wide range of platforms that create a cohesive experience when used to gether.
-To learn more about what we mean, download our white paper on the Omnichannel Approach to Healthcare.
+If you decide to pursue content marketing, it’s beneficial to distribute them across a wide range of platforms that create a cohesive experience when used together.